kubeedge/website/content/en/home/home_slider.md

 [[item]]
-  title = "Simplify development" content = "Same code can be run on a device or in cloud, and you can code in any language you know and use existing business logic without any change." align = "left"
+  title = "Simplify development" content = "Same code can be run on a device or on the cloud.
+You can code in any language you know and use existing business logic without any change." align = "left"

   overlay_color = "#333"  # An HTML color value.